Eskemm-Numerique/go-netbox/docs/WritableWirelessLinkRequest.md

 ### NewWritableWirelessLinkRequest

-`func NewWritableWirelessLinkRequest(interfaceA InterfaceRequest, interfaceB InterfaceRequest, ) *WritableWirelessLinkRequest`
+`func NewWritableWirelessLinkRequest(interfaceA BriefInterfaceRequest, interfaceB BriefInterfaceRequest, ) *WritableWirelessLinkRequest`

 NewWritableWirelessLinkRequest instantiates a new WritableWirelessLinkRequest object This constructor will assign default values to properties that have it defined,